Fatigue of Metals: Part Four

 Figure 4: S-N curves of HT1 and HT2 material for R/B fatigue mode

-Fatigue strength obtained on smooth samples in the R/B regime is approximately two times higher compared to the fatigue strength in the T/C regime on notched samples.
-It is in good agreement with the theoretical notch sensitivity factor of used specimens (Kt=1 and Kt=2) neglecting the mode of fatigue.
+The fatigue strength obtained on smooth samples in the rotating-bending regime is approximately twice as high as the fatigue strength observed in the tension-compression regime on notched samples.
+This finding aligns well with the theoretical notch sensitivity factor of the specimens used (Kt=1 and Kt=2), irrespective of the fatigue mode.

-As a conclusion B.Šurštašić et al. noted that appropriate heat treatment can lead to the increase of the steel’s fatigue strength.
-Steel with higher hardness, higher tensile strength and yield point has higher (approx. 8%) fatigue strength.
+B. Šurštašić et al. concluded that appropriate heat treatment can significantly enhance a steel's fatigue strength.
+Their findings indicate that steel with higher hardness, higher tensile strength, and higher yield point demonstrates approximately 8% higher fatigue strength.

-The notched cylindrical specimens (Kt=2) have an adequately lower fatigue limit compared to the smooth cylindrical samples (Kt=1) considering the selected fatigue testing mode and the type of specimens.
-The T/C mode fatigue testing on smooth specimens still has to be performed in order to obtain a more complete figure of the dynamic properties of investigated steel.
+The notched cylindrical specimens (Kt=2) exhibit an appropriately lower fatigue limit compared to smooth cylindrical samples (Kt=1), considering the selected fatigue testing mode and specimen type.
+To obtain a more comprehensive understanding of the dynamic properties of the investigated steel, tension-compression mode fatigue testing on smooth specimens still needs to be performed.

 November, 2011